 Table Of Content

-Before we dive into the nitty-gritty details of how Topaz Hyperion works and what makes it tick, let's address the elephant in the room: Topaz is pricey, and its annual subscription fee can be a dealbreaker for many.
+Topaz is positioned as a premium product.
+But its $299 annual subscription fee can be a dealbreaker for many.
 That’s exactly why so many creators (myself included) are on the lookout for a robust, affordable Topaz alternative that actually delivers.

 If you’ve ever wondered how some videos suddenly glow with that immersive HDR look—even though the original was basic SDR—you’re about to get a behind-the-scenes peek.
 Topaz Video AI’s Hyperion model isn’t just another filter; it’s a purpose-built tool designed for serious dynamic range expansion.
 But how exactly does it elevate your footage, and what’s going on under the hood?